petr999/tmux-compose/README.md

 - `TMUX_COMPOSE_DRY_RUN` any non empty value triggers dry run mode with shell script contents to standard output instead of running commands for you

-- `TMUX_COMPOSE_TEMPLATE_FNAME` points to directory with your 'tmux-compose-template.gson' template, or to a template file to use itself.
+- `TMUX_COMPOSE_TEMPLATE_FNAME` points to directory with your `tmux-compose-template.gson` template, or to a template file to use itself.

 ## Template